webteach/ghsalum/wp-content/plugins/forms-contact/readme.txt

 Clicking on “Get Shortcode” button you will find two shortcode, the first one is for adding in post and page, the php shortcode is for template integration

+= I have already purchased Multi Site version, how do I upgrade it to Developer version, without buying it again? =

+If you have any pro version of our products and want to upgrade it, you do not need to buy the new one again, you only need to pay the difference price.
+Contact info@huge-it.com and we will charge you the difference price.

 If you think, that you found a bug in our [WordPress Forms](http://huge-it.com/forms/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Screenshots ==